treycausey/FilamentDB/README.md

 - Statistics dashboard
 - Export/import functionality (CSV format)
 - Tag management with click-to-filter
-- **Cloud sync integration** for cross-device access (configure in Settings)
+- **Database sync integration** using Supabase (configure in Database Setup)

-### ☁️ Cloud Sync Setup
+### 🗄️ Database Setup (Supabase)

-All cloud configuration now lives in the dedicated Settings page.

-**First Device (create storage):**
-1. Go to [JSONBin.io](https://jsonbin.io) and create a free account
-2. Copy your API key from your profile
-3. Open Settings → Cloud Sync → "Setup (New Storage)"
-4. Paste your API key.
-The app creates storage and shows a sharing code

-**Additional Device (join existing):**
-1. On your first device, copy the sharing code from Settings → "Show Sharing Info"
-2. On the new device, open Settings → "Setup (Additional Device)"
+FilamentDB now supports a real database via Supabase.
+The app gracefully falls back to localStorage when a database is not configured.

+1. Create a Supabase project and obtain the URL and anon key
+2. Apply `supabase-setup.sql` to create the `inventory` table
-3. Paste the sharing code (`API_KEY|STORAGE_ID`) and connect
+3. Open `database-setup.html` and paste the URL and anon key

-**Usage:**
-- Inventory page "Cloud Sync" button runs Sync Now if configured, or opens Settings if not
-- Smart merging prevents duplicates across devices
-- Reset/disable/toggle available in Settings
+4. The Inventory page will show “Database Sync” and live‑update when connected

+Notes:
+- Local usage requires no setup — data is stored in `localStorage`
+- When a DB is configured, reads/writes use Supabase and inventory syncs across devices

+Legacy JSONBin cloud sync remains available under Settings for users who prefer it.

 ### 🛠️ Data Format